y0ug/hugo-blog-codsec/content/posts/homelab/mellanox-connectx3-firmware-upgrade.md

 sudo apt install mstflint
 ```

-If you used the official package, you  need to load start the module with
+If you used the official package, you need to start the module with

 ```
 $ sudo mst start